 The city logo features the purple outline of a bird inspired by the Purple Martin, a protected migratory songbird.

+Purple Martins are aerial insectivores that do most of their feeding at 100– 200 feet above the ground.
+Their diet is almost 100 percent flying insects, and they opportunistically feed on flying ants, beetles, butterflies, cicadas, damselflies, dragonflies, (drone) bees, flies, grasshoppers, hoverflies, katydids, mayflies, midges, mosquitoes, moths, stinkbugs and wasps.
 The birds make their temporary homes across Lewisville and surrounding areas, favoring manmade homes in populated areas, especially those near a stable water source such as Lewisville Lake.
-Many area residents erect martin houses in order to attract these graceful visitors.
-The city already has martin houses at local parks, but this is the first time houses have been placed at an occupied city facility.
+Many area residents erect martin houses to attract these graceful visitors.
+The city also has martin houses in several local parks,

 Two multi-story Purple Martin houses are located on the grounds of Lewisville City Hall, three large martin houses are located at Fred Herring Recreation Center, and similar houses have been installed in several city parks.

 Purple Martin Landlords of North Texas is a regional association of bird-lovers who care for Purple Martins at their own homes and regularly visit Lewisville to view the local roost.
 Landlords member Kenny Crawford worked with City Cable LVTV to create a brief video showing how to build a martin house and attract Purple Martins.
 [WATCH VIDEO HERE]